cortinaluis/vue-google-map-sample/README.md

-Because we want to wait for Google Map API to be ready, we use the component `component/google_map_loader`, which is basically a wrapper for "google-maps-api-loader" with its template providing a simple slot like this:
+Because we want to wait for Google Map API to be ready, we use the component `component/google_map_loader`, which is basically a wrapper for [google-maps-api-loader](https://github.com/laurencedorman/google-maps-api-loader) with its template providing a simple slot like this:

 ```